SidetrackStudio/Category-Sticky-Post/README.txt

 4. The post dashboard indicating which entries are category sticky posts

 == Changelog ==

+= 2.1.0 =
+* Updating the plugin to support pages custom post types
+* Moving the screenshots to the `/assets/` directory to make the download a bit smaller

 = 2.0.0 =
 * Resolving a bug that marked the category as 'unstuck' when updating a post